Toprakkale, Osmaniye

-Toprakkale is a town and district of Osmaniye Province in the Mediterranean region of Turkey.
+Toprakkale is a town in Osmaniye Province in the Mediterranean region of Turkey.
+It is the seat of Toprakkale District.
+Its population is 11,411 (2022).
 It is located at 10 km to the west of Osmaniye.
 Its name comes from an Abbasid castle near the city.

 The town is on a road and rail crossing, a natural intersection of routes between Adana, Hatay and Gaziantep.